Video transcript

 I've got something for you that might be good.

-I think you saw it.
+I think you've seen it.

 Do you feel the same way?

-I think you saw it...
+I think you've seen it...

 Very, very good word...
 What did you think of?

 "I partied just until the morning," we define the time limit.
 But the basic word is "until".
-And after that, it can be "until" "until tomorrow" or "until dawn" or "until morning."
+And after that, it can be "until" "until tomorrow" or "until dawn" or "until morning".
 There's a little contraction depending on what comes after.
-So that makes me... double letter count...
+So that makes me... letter double count...
 16...
 17...
 18...
 18+8...
 26...
 27...
-28 and I have double word count.
+28 and I have word double count.
 So 28 x 2... that's 56...
 56+56...
 112.

 Not bad, well done.